sean-dougherty/polyworld-comm/README.md

 have the following in A's worldfile:

 ```
-RecordPosition Approximate
+RecordPosition Precise
 ```

-You may also use the *RecordAll* property to cause the recording of positions, but this will result in the much larger *Precise* positions log, which takes more disk space.
+You may also use the *RecordAll* property to cause the recording of positions.
+Note that there is also an *Approximate* setting for the position log, but that format is not currently supported by the seed code.

 ### 2. Worldfile B: Seed from run